|Photo source: Wikimedia Commons|

 Submissiveness doesn't sound too bad, right?

-Well, it all depends who or what you are submitting yourself to.
-If you are submissive to satan it's a very bad thing indeed.
+Well, it all depends on who or what you are submitting yourself to.
+We can sometimes fool ourselves into thinking that we are "turning the other cheek" when the truth may be that we don't want to get ourselves involved in a difficult situation.
 Satan happens to love inertia.
 He can create a little hell for families or a nation just by convincing people that passivity is a good thing through things like:

 "It's best not to disturb the waters because it may start a fight."